 I left feeling rather excited that this thing that I had never even considered before now was just a couple of weeks away.
 For yes, I booked myself in there and then.
 I’m having the Advanced CustomVue Wavefront LASEK surgery*.
 Oooooo.
 I am going to be bionic.
 Sort of.

-So here is a breakdown of my experience of laser eye surgery.
+A breakdown of my experience of laser eye surgery.

 Not everyone is the same, just as not all laser eye surgery is the same.
 I have thin corneas apparently.
 Not sure if that is something I’m supposed to be embarrassed about, but it did mean I had slightly different surgery to many of the other Team 21 members.

-My prescription isn’t huge – -3 in one eye, -3.5 in the other, but I can’t see without my glasses.
+My prescription isn’t huge; -3 in one eye, -3.5 in the other, but I can’t see without my glasses.
 The first thing I do every single morning is reach for the bedside table to check they are there.